Australia and Olympic Volleyball

 Kerri Pottharst and Natalie Cook won Australia’s first ever Olympic volleyball medal when they won the bronze on the beach at Atlanta in 1996 at the discipline's debut.
 Four years later in Sydney, Pottharst and Cook won the gold medal before thousands of hometown fans on Bondi Beach.

-Tamsin Hinchley (Barnett), who played indoor volleyball for Australia in Sydney 2000, switched to the beach and finished fifth alongside Cook in Beijing 2008 before the duo agin combined four years later.
+Tamsin Hinchley (Barnett), who played indoor volleyball for Australia at Sydney 2000, switched to the beach and finished fifth alongside Cook at Beijing 2008 before the duo agin combined four years later.
 The London Olympics marked Cook’s fifth and final Games.
 She bowed out as the only athlete to have competed in all five beach competitions since its Olympic inception and the first female summer Olympian to compete at five Games for Australia.